 Guests 21 and older sample refreshments from local and big-names in beers and cocktails.
 Liquid Arizona showcases local craft beer, spirits and wines from all over the state.
-Stop by the beer garden to try some 200 specialty beers and kick back with friends.
-The beer garden requires a separate admission ticket priced at $45.
+Stop by the beer garden to try some 200 specialty beers with friends.
+The beer garden requires a separate admission ticket priced around $45 plus tax.

 Those with children also find plenty to do.
-Scottsdale Culinary Festival has bounce houses, games with prizes, crafts, balloon animals, face painting and more.
+Scottsdale Culinary Festival has bounce houses, games with prizes, crafts, balloon animals and face painting.
 In addition, see over 25 bands on four stages ready to get everyone into the groove.

 General admission is available for $15 at the door and includes most areas and live music.
 Children under 12 get in free.
 All ages are welcome.

 April brings Nirvana Food and Wine Festival, an upscale journey into culinary delight.
-Meet star chefs from all over the world and enjoy intimate events that celebrate food and wine.
+Meet star chefs, and enjoy intimate events that celebrate food and wine.
 Nirvana Food and Wine Festival hosts main events every night during the festival.
 Examples include Bourbon Street, Master of Taste, Best of the West, and Tequila and Tortillas.